Sato-Isolated/League-Discord-Bot/README.md

 # League-Discord-Bot

+About
+A SlashCommand Bot Discord to show the details of a game using [Camille API](https://github.com/MingweiSamuel/Camille)

 The code is done a bit on the fly if you want to improve it or add functions you can make a PR

 if you have an idea for a function make an issue and I will see what I can do